lmhale99/iprPy/README.rst

 Updated documentation is currently in the process.
 For now, you can check out the iprPy Guide in the docs directory for a general overview.
-Otherwise, send me an email if you have questions (lmh1 at nist.gov).
+Otherwise, send me an email if you have questions (lucas.hale at nist.gov).

 Specific capabilities and functions are outlined in the docs/reference directory.

 Introduction tutorials are coming soon.

-Demonstration Jupyter Notebooks for each implemented calculation are coming soon.
+Demonstration Jupyter Notebooks for each implemented calculation are in the docs/demonstrations directory.

 .. _xmltodict: https://github.com/martinblech/xmltodict
 .. _https://github.com/usnistgov/iprPy: https://github.com/usnistgov/iprPy